Copyright © 2021 West Melton Primary School, West Melton New Zealand| Website Created by Meltec

-As the school has grown, so has our Kapa Haka group which now has been separated into our Senior Kapa Haka Group (tutored by Matua Maaka) and our Junior Kapa Haka students who are learning with great enthusiasm.
+As the school has grown, so has our Kapa Haka group which now has been separated into Senior Kapa Haka Group and Junior Kapa Haka students who are all learning with great enthusiasm.
 The junior group looks up to our senior group and eagerly awaits ‘Year 4’ when they can join their role models and mentors in public performances.

 The Friends of West Melton School have fundraised for materials to make and maintain our Kapa Haka costumes.
-We performed at the Cultural Festival on alternate years (to allow other schools to take part) and our senior students take part in the Wearable Arts section annually.
+We perform at the Cultural Festival on alternate years (to allow other schools to take part) and our senior students take part in the Wearable Arts section biennially.

 West Melton School Choir

-This year, 2016, we have the Year 5 - 8 Christchurch School Music Festival choir.
-This opportunity to take part in a choir supports the school curriculum delivery in The Arts and is an important way of extending learning beyond the core curriculum and the classroom environment.
+Every year we have a Year 5 - 8 Christchurch School Music Festival choir.
+This opportunity to take part in a choir, supports the school curriculum delivery in The Arts and is an important way of extending learning beyond the core curriculum and the classroom environment.

-The Year 5 - 8 choir will be taking part in the Christchurch Primary School Music Festival, early in Term 4 at the Horncastle Arena.
-The students started regular singing sessions at the start of Term 2, in preparation for this exciting event.
+The Year 5 - 8 choir take part in the Christchurch Primary School Music Festival, early in Term 4 at the Horncastle Arena.
+The students start regular singing sessions at the start of Term 2, in preparation for this exciting event.